SBB Be 4/6 12301: Drive

 Two motors were mounted in both bogie frames.
-Those two motors drove big cogwheels over both-side spring-loaded sprockets.
+Those two motors drove big cogwheels over both-side spring-loaded pinions.
 The big cogwheels drove a jackshaft.
 The jackshaft drove a slit coupling rod which drove – over a vertical crosshead – the crank pins of the two drive-axles of the bogie.

 Locomotive body

 The locomotive body consisted of single bridging slab.
-On this slab the – partly dismountable – body parts were fixed with screws.The bridging slab laid on the bogies using pivot bearings located under the drivers cabs.
-Beside those two spring-loaded bearings were mounted at the outer part of the body.
-Additionally bearings with rolls were located inside of the body behind the motors.On the bogies – in front of the cabs – cabinets were mounted.
-Those cabinets were separated by a center gangway.
-This gangway – as the crossover-plate and the front door – were considered as necessary to access the locomotive from the train at that time.For the ventilation of the motors two – from both cabs –pneumatically controlled blinds were mounted at both sides of the body.
+On this slab the body parts were bolted on.The bridging slab laid on the bogies using pivot bearings located under the drivers cabs.
+Beside the pivots, two spring-loaded bearings were mounted at the outer part of the body.
+Additionally bearings with rolls were located inside of the body behind the motors.
+In front of the cabs, cabinets were mounted on the bogies, separated by a center gangway.
+This gangway, consisting of the crossover-plate and the front door, was considered necessary to access the locomotive from the train at that time.For the ventilation of the motors two pneumatically controlled blinds were mounted on both sides of the body, operable from both cabs.